crespire/rails_railsbook/README.md

 Ideally, I should be able to call `current_user.friends` with scopes `pending` and `accepted` - similiar to my requests right now.
 So I think I'll have to have a think about how to accomplish that.

+Currently have friends working in a "one way" basis.
+The requestor/sender side works, but I am not sure how to make sure the other side (receiver) also work.
+Thinking on it...

 #Post Script